JozefJarosciak/wenxen.com/README.md

   Built with pure HTML/CSS/JS, hosted on [GitHub](https://github.com/JozefJarosciak/wenxen.com).
 You can easily self-host or run it from a local file.
 You can also contribute and enhance the open source code.

 - **Wallet Connectivity**
-  Securely connect via MetaMask or Rabby (Ethereum Mainnet only).
+  Securely connect via MetaMask or Rabby to supported blockchain networks.

 ---